Developing for Compute Server

 Coding for Robustness

 Client-server computing introduces a few robustness situations that you wouldn't face when all of your computation happens on a single machine.
 Specifically, by passing data between a client and a server, your program is dependent on both machines being available, and on an uninterrupted network connection between the two systems.
-The queuing and load balancing capabilities of Gurobi Compute Server can handle the vast majority of issues that may come up, but you can take a few additional steps in your program if you want to achieve the maximum possible robustness.
+The queuing and failover capabilities of Gurobi Compute Server can handle the vast majority of issues that may come up, but you can take a few additional steps in your program if you want to achieve the maximum possible robustness.

 Features Not Supported in Compute Server